 Kevin: Short days are our biggest disadvantage but the summers make up for it.
 As long as it is sunny, and they are not snow covered, then we are producing electricity.
 I generally am not a net exporter for part of November and February and all of December and January.
 Snow will slide off the panels or quickly melt even on the coldest of days as long as the sun is shining.
 It is also important to consider the possibility of snow sliding when designing the system or attempting to park under the panels.

 Pat: Sunny days are best for solar production.
 In winter and after a heavy snow fall, we will get on the roof to remove the snow.

+11. How do you choose the solar panels you use at Sky Fire?
 Ben at SKY FIRE: When procuring modules, SkyFire accounts for performance, reliability, cost, and warranty.
 SkyFire Energy is a certified installer and all system components must meet the Canadian Standards Association (CSA) requirements for electrical safety or an equivalent certification that meets applicable Canadian standards.